intersystems-community/irisdemo-demo-htap/README.md

 ## 1 - Running the Speed Test on AWS

-Follow [this link](/ICM/README.md) to see instructions on how to run this Speed Test on AWS comparing IRIS with other databases such as SAP HANA and AWS Aurora.
+Follow [this link](/ICM/README.md) to see instructions on how to run this Speed Test on AWS comparing InterSystems IRIS with other databases such as SAP HANA and AWS Aurora.

 ## 2 - How to run it on your PC